 I was about 9 years old, maybe younger, when I first noticed the large tender lump protruding from my left shoulder blade like a Rhino horn.
 I soon became very self-conscious as the bone protrusions multiplied to cover my legs (femur, tibia, and fibula), arms (humerus, radius, and ulna), shoulder blades, hands, feet, ribs, and pelvis, particularly around the shoulder, elbow, wrist, knee, and ankle joints.
 My height was affected, as was the form of my arms (bow-shaped, my left arm is shorter than my right) and legs (my knees won’t bend all the way), while I had structural damage to my left elbow and hand.
 I knew I was different to all my other friends, and with such low self-esteem I certainly felt that way.
 As a consequence I was a quiet child, not going out to ‘find friends’, and, not wanting to intrude on others, would rather wait for others to invite me.

 The surgery started in earnest when I was 13 years old and by the time I was 27 years old 48 of the more irritating lumps had been removed.
 The leading orthopedic surgeons in Ireland at the time Messrs.
-Gerry “Gold Fingers” Brady, John Varian, and Jimmy Sheehan all had a go at me in both Saint Michael’s Private Hospital, in Dun Laoghaire, and the Mount Carmel Hospital, over in Churchtown (Dublin), while I have been also referred to orthopedic consultants, ENT consultants and neurologists (medical interns in tow) in Liverpool (UK), Seoul (Korea), Singapore, Malaysia, Hong Kong and mainland China.
+Gerry “Gold Fingers” Brady, John Varian, and Jimmy Sheehan all had a go on me in both Saint Michael’s Private Hospital, in Dun Laoghaire, and the Mount Carmel Hospital, over in Churchtown (Dublin), while I have been also referred to orthopedic consultants, ENT consultants, neurologists (medical interns in tow) and Traditional Chinese Medicine (TCM) practitioners in Liverpool (UK), Seoul (Korea), Singapore, Malaysia, Hong Kong and mainland China.

 In 1990, following an operation to remove a lump from my pelvis, I recall the surgeon’s reassuring words “That’s it, no more operations, the bony lumps wouldn’t grow again“, and that I could now get on with my life.
 I was 27 years old and I’d gone through more operations, physiotherapy, and recovery periods and overcome more obstacles than anyone should ever have to go through in their entire life.
 So get on with my life I certainly tried to do, and did.

 However, despite leading as active a life as I could, the ever present discomfort, which I guess only a with person with HME can truly identify with, continued and in 2008 I was referred to neurologist Mr. Chris Pidgeon at Dublin‘s Beaumount Hospital.
 He advised surgery on compressed cervical vertabra caused by atypical spinal curvature on the basis that if I didn’t have such surgery sooner rather than later nerve damage and dysfunction would gradually lead to acute lack of sensation on the left side of my body.
-At around the same time one of China’s leading ENT experts, Professor Pu Xing Kuan (JiangSu Province Hospital, Department of Oto-Rhino-Laryngology -卜行宽, 江苏省人民医院耳鼻咽喉科卜行宽主任医师) postulated a connection between the bony growths and a marked deterioration in my hearing.
+At around the same time one of China‘s leading ENT experts, Professor Pu Xing Kuan (JiangSu Province Hospital, Department of Oto-Rhino-Laryngology -卜行宽, 江苏省人民医院耳鼻咽喉科卜行宽主任医师) postulated a connection between the bony growths and troubling hearing and balance challenges.

 New knowledge gleaned through advances in scientific research demonstrates that the socialisation, fatigue, poor coordination and short concentration span (which contributed to learning disabilities when I was in my teens — I probably set some sort of record as to the amount of times [and number of examination boards] I repeated ‘O’ Level Mathematics) issues I have always tried to come to grips with are neurological symptoms associated with HME, and not just a figment of my imagination.